RxDave/ReactiveProgramming/ReadMe.md

 #### Client Design
 ##### Startup
 1. Start the GUI in the following state:
-   1. Server URL and Connect button are enabled.
+   1. Server URL field, user name field and Connect button are enabled.
    2. Chat GUI elements are disabled (including the message list and the Send button).
 2. Load the user's settings.
 3. If the last user name was saved, prepopulate the user name textbox.